enviodev/docs/docs/HyperIndex/Advanced/hypersync.md

           - event: ClearGreeting
 ```

-In the example above, absence of `rpc_config` will automatically direct Envio to HyperSync for the defined network (Polygon).
+In the example above, the absence of `rpc_config` will automatically direct Envio to HyperSync for the defined network (Polygon).

 For HyperSync users can use `start_block` of 0 regardless of when the deployments for the contracts to be indexed were, as HyperSync can very quickly detect the first block where it needs to start indexing from automatically.